perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 <u>Section B (80%)</u> - **4 questions**
 - Structured questions (20 marks each)
-- Each question has sub-questiond
+- Each question has sub-questions

 ## Areas of Focus
 **Chapter 1 - Introduction to Forensics**